 Customizability

-Argon2id is highly customizable, allowing you to adjust the memory usage and number of iterations to achieve the desired level of security and performance.
+Argon2id is highly customizable, allowing you to adjust the memory usage, iteration counts, and the length of the derived key to achieve the desired level of security and performance.
 PBKDF2 SHA-256 is also customizable but has fewer parameters to tweak.

 PBKDF2 SHA-256 is widely supported by programming languages and frameworks, making it easy to use in a variety of applications.
 Argon2id is becoming more popular, but it may not be supported by all software and libraries.